 - Can be applied in direct sunlight

-It’s one of the best car waxes that consistently provides a long lasting showroom finish to all types of paint.
-It’s also backed by the reputable Meguiar’s brand for peace of mind.Check it Out
+Overall, the Ultimate Liquid Wax is one of the best car waxes that consistently provides a long lasting showroom finish to all types of paint.
+It’s also backed by the reputable Meguiar’s brand for complete peace of mind.Check it Out

 2. Chemical Guys Butter Wet Wax For Cars

-Due to the carnauba, polymers and resins within the advanced formula, it’s able to produce a deep wet look that shines brighter and is longer lasting.
+Due to the carnauba, polymers and resins within the advanced formula, it’s able to produce a deep wet look that shines brighter and is far more longer lasting.

 Other features of the Chemical Guys Butter Wet Wax includes:

 - Long lasting protection with UVA and UVB protection